DevelopersCommunity/libreswan-gcp/README.md

 ## Project billing configuration

-Before creating your first VM instance, you need to link a billing account to the GCP project you will use to create your VPN server.
+Before creating your first VM instance, you need to link a billing account to the GCP project you will use to host your VPN server.

 A default project and billing account are provisioned when you create a free trial GCP account.